ohnickmoy/hello-rails/README.md

 ## Alerting and Monitoring

-Each service has their own dashboard.
-Due to some time constraints, I've decided to settle down on some simple alerts but would to explore more in the future.
+Each service has its own dashboard.
+Due to some time constraints, I've decided to settle down on some simple alerts but would like to explore more in the future.

-Grafana Dashboards can be accessed from the side bar.
+Grafana Dashboards can be accessed from the sidebar within the Grafana service.
 Alerts are through Prometheus

 ### Rails

-Rails metrics are fairly simple as this point and they're provided by the `prometheus-client` gem.
+Rails metrics are fairly simple at this point and they're provided by the `prometheus-client` gem.
 Out of the box are the following metrics:

 - `http_server_requests_total`
 - `http_server_request_duration_seconds_bucket`